FW Friends & Family

 Dr. Donovan Coley g86 received an Honorary Doctor of Humane Letters from Indiana Wesleyan University in November 2019.
 Donovan is the Executive Director of Fort Wayne Rescue Ministries.

 Rev. Allen Sudmann g83 concluded an interim pastorate at Berne Evangelical Church, where he had served since September 2019.
+He now serves as the interim pastor of the Grace Missionary Church, Celina OH.

 Ellen Hanson (Springer)